-How to access the Query Builder for Microsoft Azure
+How to access Custom Metric and Metric Builder for Microsoft Azure

-Navigate to Metrics > Query Builder to access the Query Builder for Microsoft Azure.
+Navigate to Metrics > Custom Metrics.
 Click the green + Create Custom Metric button and select your connected Microsoft Azure Data Source from the Data Source drop-down list.

-How to use the Query Builder for Microsoft Azure
+How to use the Metric Builder for Microsoft Azure